Henry Tyler (British politician): Later career

 In 1867, he investigated London's water supply following an outbreak of cholera, an investigation which involved emptying a reservoir of the East London Waterworks Company next to the river Lea, and tasting the contaminated water.
 His report helped confirm that cholera was water-borne rather than by the air.

 In 1868, he spent two periods of leave building the first railway in Greece from Athens to Piraeus.
 In 1871, he received promotion to Chief Inspector of Railways, and in 1874 he went to America to inspect the Erie for British investors.
 He was a member of the abortive Channel Tunnel Commission in 1875 to 1876.

-On retirement from the Railway Inspectorate, he became President of the Grand Trunk Railway of Canada in 1877 where he established a successful working relationship with Sir Joseph Hickson.
+Tyler retired from the Railway Inspectorate in 1877 and was knighted, becoming Sir Henry Tyler.
+He then became President of the Grand Trunk Railway of Canada where he established a successful working relationship with Sir Joseph Hickson.
 He was also chairman of the Westinghouse Air Brake Company and Deputy Chairman of the Great Eastern Railway Company.

 He was a director of National Mutual Assurance and Globe Insurance Company, chairman of the Rhymney Iron Company, chairman of the Peruvian Bondholders Committee and chairman of the Peruvian Corporation.